Overview of lymphoma in young people

 - B-cell lymphoma develop from abnormal B-cell lymphocytes & are the most common, accounting for around 85% of all lymphomas (all ages)

-- T-cell lymphoma develop from abnormal T-cell lymphocytes and account for around 15% of all lymphomas (all ages)
+- T-cell lymphoma develop from abnormal T-cell lymphocytes and account for around 15% of all lymphomas (all ages).

 What is the cause

-Types of childhood lymphoma
+Types of lymphoma young people get

 There are two main types of lymphoma, Hodgkin lymphoma and non-Hodgkin lymphoma (NHL).